 First, it needs to be cost effective.
 If you were giving away free iPads I’m sure you’d be the most popular booth at the show, but that option is out of reach for most companies.
 One caveat to this criteria, I always recommend quality over quantity.
 It’s better to hand out less items to select and targeted prospects than it is to hand out cheap items to everyone.
 Be sure to set a budget and stick to it.

 Second, it must be intriguing.
 This can mean that it’s either unique like some of the items I talk about below or incredibly useful.
 This is to avoid the chance that it will be thrown away as soon as the attendee is back in their hotel room or in the office.
-Promotional tablet stylus, much more unique.
+For example, instead of simply an ink pen with your logo on it, how about a promotional tablet stylus which is much more unique.

 Third, it must be branded.
 The easiest way to cross this off this list is to have your logo or tag line on the item.
 Also, make sure all of your branded material, giveaways and collateral, are consistently branded.
 Use the same logo, the same fonts, the same typeface, and the same colors across all your material.